gabrielle-skelton/app-development/tab-layout.md

 ---

-## Project: My Favorite Animal
+## Final Touches
-Now that we have all of the resources that we need, let's put it all together!
+Now that you have all of the resources, you can put it all together!

 First, we'll need to add some widgets to the layouts for each of our fragments.
 1. In **fragment_general.xml**,